-(This story is from The Quint’s archives and was first published on 27 January 2020.
-It is being republished after Dilip Kumar's demise on 7 July 2021.)
+(This article was first published on 27 January 2020.
+It is being reposted from The Quint's archives after the demise of senior advocate Zafaryab Jilani on 17 May 2023.)

 Video Editor: Varun Sharma, Mohd Irshad Alam